Pet Identification & Lifetime Registration

 In the event that you change your contact details or sell or give away your cat or dog to a new owner, you must advise Council immediately to have this information updated on the register.

 It is the responsibility of the person selling or giving away the animal to notify the change.
-Failure to do so may result in a penalty.
+Some examples of changed circumstances are:

 A Change of Owner Form C3A can also be downloaded by clicking here